Installation and configuration of Parallels Remote Application Server Reporting Service

 Parallels Remote Application Server Reporting Service requires Microsoft SQL Server Reporting Service.
 SQL Server Express Edition with Advanced Features which include Reporting Service can be used.

-Since SQL Server Express Edition is free we recommend to use the latest versions.
-SQL Server 2016 Express Edition with Advanced Features x64 can be downloaded from here: SQLEXPRADV_x64_ENU.exe.
+Since SQL Server Express Edition is free we recommend to use the latest versions that can be downloaded here.

 1. Please create Active Directory account which will be used to view the reports.